 Only holders of record at the close of business on March 31, 2010 will be entitled to vote at the special meeting.
 Each outstanding share of EyeWonder capital stock is entitled to vote.
-As of the record date, (i) 15,704,602 shares of EyeWonder common stock were outstanding and entitled to vote, (ii) 870,000 shares of EyeWonder Series A preferred stock were outstanding and entitled to vote, and (iii) 5,219,305 shares of EyeWonder Series B preferred stock were outstanding and entitled to one vote at the special meeting, each share of Series A preferred stock is entitled to one vote at the special meeting, each share of Series A preferred stock is entitled to one vote for each share of common stock (including fractions) into which such Series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of series B preferred stock is entitled to one vote for each share of common stock (including fractions) into which such Series B preferred stock is convertible at the special meeting.
+As of the record date, (i) [] shares of EyeWonder common stock were outstanding and entitled to vote, (ii) [] shares of EyeWonder Series A preferred stock were outstanding and entitled to vote, and (iii) [] shares of EyeWonder Series B preferred stock were outstanding and entitled to vote.
+Each share of EyeWonder common stock is entitled to one vote at the special meeting, each share of Series A preferred stock is entitled to one vote for each share of common stock (including fractions) into which such Series A preferred stock is convertible at the special meeting and each share of Series B preferred stock is entitled to one vote for each share of common stock (including fractions) into which such Series B preferred stock is convertible at the special meeting.